Simple Spaghetti Sauce From A Can of Crushed Tomatoes

 Some time ago I shared the recipe I use when I make a large batch of red sauce in the crockpot.
 I decided to just use the generic term of “red sauce” because it’s a versatile tomato based sauce with Italian type seasonings that can be used in lots of different ways – in different pasta dishes, as a sauce for a variety of meat based entrees, or on a homemade pizza.

 At our house, we really like the addition of the red pepper flakes in that recipe that gave a nice heat to the sauce (something we seldom taste in a store bought jar of sauce), and slowly simmering it in the crockpot for several hours really helps to meld the flavors together too.
 The jarred sauces just didn’t taste as good to us anymore once we got used to our homemade red sauce.

-So I’m calling this my Simple Spaghetti Sauce because that’s how I most often use this smaller sized version – To use over cooked spaghetti for a simple evening meal, and to take advantage of the the spices and cans I keep in the pantry.
+So I’m calling this my Simple Spaghetti Sauce because that’s how I most often use this smaller sized version – To use over cooked spaghetti for a simple evening meal, and to take advantage of the the spices and cans that are easy to keep on hand.